-- 9.3 The primary Business-Commercial land uses should be local and regional services that benefit from access to Highway 1 and proximity to the Springbank Airport. - 9.4 Business-Commercial areas shall be designed in such a way and situated in a location that ensures safe and efficient access and egress from adjacent roadways. - 9.5 Business-Commercial uses located adjacent to existing or future residential or agriculture areas shall address the Business-Residential Interface and/or Agriculture Interface policies (Section 15) of this Plan. - 9.6 Acceptable Business-Commercial uses are those activities primarily carried on within an enclosed building, where the operation does not generate any significant nuisance or environmental impact such as noise, appearance, or odour outside of the enclosed building. - 9.7 Outdoor storage as a primary use should not be permitted in the commercial areas of the Plan.
-Outside storage incidental to the primary use of the site shall be screened and located to the side or rear of the primary building. - 9.8 Outside display areas are permitted, provided they are limited to examples of equipment, products or items related to the site's commercial use.
+- 9.3 Commercial areas shall be designed in such a way and situated in a location that ensures safe and efficient access and egress from adjacent roadways. - 9.4 Commercial uses located adjacent to existing or future residential or agriculture areas shall address the Business-Residential Interface and/or Agriculture Interface policies (Section 14) of this Plan. - 9.5 Acceptable commercial uses shall primarily be carried out within an enclosed building, where the operation does not generate any significant nuisance or environmental impact such as noise, appearance, or odour outside of the enclosed building. - 9.6 Outdoor storage as a primary use shall not be permitted in the commercial areas of the Plan.
+Outdoor storage accessory to the primary use of the site shall be screened and located to the side or rear of the primary building. - 9.7 Outside display areas are permitted provided they are limited to equipment, products, or items related to the site's primary use.